qd-cae/qd-cae-python/README.md

 The `KeyFile` class was rewritten entirely with a ton of new features, such as keyword creation and manipulation.
 The main idea was to create or read a `KeyFile` and preserve its whole structure including comments.
 We will make a few tutorials to explain enitre the capabilities and limits.

-For more info see the [Documentation](https://qd-cae.github.io/qd-cae-python/build/html/index.html).
+For more info see the [Documentation](https://qd-cae.github.io/qd-cae-python/build/html/index.html) an [Introduction](http://www.qd-eng.de/index.php/2018/02/19/manipulating-ls-dyna-keyfiles-in-python/).
+We also plan to do more tutorials.

 qd.cae.dyna
  - The `KeyFile` class can now read all keywords